Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: No

-Barracuda Street Public Beach access is located between the Townhomes at Crystal Beach and Capri by the Gulf making it one of the smallest beach access points in Destin.
-Seven unrestricted curbside parking spaces are available for this area on Scenic Highway 98.
+Barracuda Street Public Beach access is located between the Townhomes at Crystal Beach and Capri by the Gulf, making it one of the smaller access points in Destin.
+There are a few unrestricted curbside parking spaces on Scenic Highway 98, but overall, space is limited here.

 11. Pompano Street Public Beach Access